Skip to content

 Features

-The AF10 operates out of the box to measure online aerosol flows for a wide range of applications.
+The AF10 operates out of the box to measure online aerosol flows in a broad range of applications.

 The AF10 can be operated via the intuitive touch-screen interface, or via remote control for more complex experiments.
-A strong portable case and the ability to run off a standard power bank make it an asset during field campaigns as well.
+Additionally, a strong portable case and the ability to run off a standard power bank make it an asset during field campaigns.

 Applications

-The AF10 can help improve the accuracy of many such experiments by measuring directly the aerosol flow rate of interest.
+The AF10 can help improve the accuracy and repeatability of many experiments by measuring directly the aerosol flow rate of interest.
 From use with aerosol classifiers (where the sample flow rate sets the resolution), to monitoring of generators output or CPCs input.

 Dilution bridge